- My Digital Modes -

 - My Hardware -

-There are many commercial sound card interfaces and home brew interface circuits available for the Digital Modes.
-When using a Kenwood TS-2000 your computer must have two serial ports if you want to control your TS-2000 with it and use your digital mode software with it at the same time.
-For radio control my Kenwood TS-2000’s serial port is connected to my computers serial port and is configured as Com 1.
-For my digital modes I am presently using an older model BUX COMM RASCAL "Radio And Sound Card Adapter Link" GLX with its radio port attached to ACC2 on my Kenwood.
-The GLX's Serial connector is plugged into a KEYSPAN USA-19HS USB to SERIAL adapter configured as Com 3.
-Many of the new Computer Sound Card Interfaces are already setup for USB connection.
-Unfortunately many of the computers out today do not have serial ports.
-In that case you will still have to buy a USB to SERIAL adapter for your computer in order to connect your Kenwood’s serial port to it for radio control.
+There are many commercial sound card interfaces available for the Digital Modes.
+And a number of home brew interface circuits.
+When using a Kenwood TS-2000 your computer must have two Com ports if you want to control your TS-2000 with it.
+And also use your digital mode software with it at the same time.
+For radio control my Kenwood TS-2000�s serial port is connected to my computer with a KEYSPAN USA-19HS USB to SERIAL adapter configured as Com 1.
+For my digital modes I am presently using a SignaLink USB with its radio port attached to ACC2 on my Kenwood.
+And as the SignaLink USB emulates all numbered Com Ports its USB port is configured as Com None in my MMSSTV software.
+This prevents conflicts between my Ham Radio Deluxe and My MMSSTV software.
+There are a number of new Computer Sound Card Interfaces setup for USB connection now.
+And some of them also have built in sound cards like my SignaLink USB.

 - Suggested Hardware -